yWorks/yfiles-angular-integration-basic/integration-howto.md

 3. In `graph-component.component.ts`, instantiate a new GraphComponent in the container `div` with editing capabilities and a basic sample graph.
 See the contents of `/src/app/graph-component/graph-component.component.ts` in this repository for the full implementation.

-   Also, make sure to configure your `license.json` for the library (see `graph-component.component.ts`).
+   Make sure to configure your license data as described above (see `graph-component.component.ts`, too).

 4. Add the new component to the `/src/app/app.component.html` that was created by the Angular CLI.